psychogenic/kicad-skip/README.md

 'mio[36]/~{ctrl_sel_rst}'
 ```

-In the example above, the *not* (~) prefix becomes n and invalid python chars discarded.
+In the example above, the *not* (~) prefix becomes _n_ and invalid python chars discarded.

-Worst case is that you can treat the collection as an array.
+Worst case is that you can treat the collection as an array, but when doing a quick fix from a terminal or poking around, the names come in very handy.

 #### Search functions